-It is also important to understand how video streaming is different from when you simply download a video.
 In downloading, the entire video file is downloaded on the user's device for it to play.
 In video streaming, the video is loaded in chunks rather than the whole.

 In video streaming, parts of a video are encoded, transmitted, and decoded.
 This way, when a user plays a part of a video, the next part of the video goes through the streaming process, just in time for it to be ready when the user finishes watching the first part.
 This way, the user experiences minimum load time (or buffering), when viewing a video.

 A good example would be the difference between watching a video on Google Drive and YouTube.
 When you want to watch a video on Google Drive, you would have to download the entire video.
 As opposed to YouTube, where it is streamed and you can readily view it.